 The main types of companies are Joint Stock Companies (JSC - Anonim Şirket) and Limited Liability Companies (LLC - Limited Şirket).
 Branches and Liaison Offices are also highly common for foreign investors seeking a presence without incorporating a brand-new subsidiary.
 A Joint Stock Company is generally preferred for larger investments, manufacturing operations, and businesses that may eventually go public.
 A Limited Liability Company is typically chosen for SMEs, software startups, and trading businesses due to its slightly lower initial capital requirements and less formal corporate governance structure.

 The minimum share capital for a Limited Liability Company in Turkey was recently increased to 50,000 TRY.
-One of the greatest advantages of forming an LLC is that the entire amount can be paid within 24 months of the official registration date; absolutely no upfront bank deposit or capital blockage is required prior to incorporation.
-This provides immense cash-flow flexibility for startups in their crucial first year of operation.
+The entire amount can be paid within 24 months of the official registration date; no pre-registration bank blockage is required for LLC incorporation.
+This provides cash-flow flexibility for startups in their first year of operation.

 The minimum share capital for a standard Joint Stock Company is 250,000 TRY.
 If the company decides to adopt a registered capital system, the minimum initial capital requirement doubles to 500,000 TRY.
 Importantly, at least 25% of this nominal capital must be physically deposited into a blocked corporate bank account prior to registration at the Trade Registry.
 The remaining 75% can be paid over the next 24 months in installments determined by the Board of Directors.